Product Tours: When to Use Which UI Pattern

 One thing to consider with hotspots is how obvious you want to make them.
 While Asana’s hotspot is pretty, its color and unique shape make it subtle.
 Making hotspots pulse or styling them to look like question marks can make them stand out on a page.

-Once you’ve implemented your first product tour, you can use analytics to track and measure what works.
+Once you’ve implemented your first product tour, you can use analytics to track and measure what works in your onboarding UX.
 Amplitude and Mixpanel are popular tools for diving into user data.

 You can also mix and match different UI patterns to get the right point across.
 Continually improve your understand of your users, and fine tune what you show them.